Thursday, March 5 at 7:30pm

 First United Methodist Church 1376 Olive St., Eugene OR

 What might we learn from the people living on climate change’s front lines about the future that we share?
-In this talk, Elizabeth Rush will speak about a small community on the eastern shore of Staten Island—a place that Hurricane Sandy both undid and remade from the ground up—investigating the storm's aftermath and the radical decisions residents made about how to overcome their shared vulnerability.
-She will give voice to those who have been traditionally left out of environmental discourse and how we might make the conversation more whole moving forward.
+In her talk, Rush will speak about a small community on the eastern shore of Staten Island––a place that hurricane Sandy both undid and remade from the ground up––investigating the storm’s aftermath and the radical decisions residents made about how to overcome their shared vulnerability.
+She will give voice to those who have traditionally been left out of environmental discourse and how we might make the conversation more whole moving forward.

 Elizabeth Rush is the author of Rising: Dispatches from the New American Shore and Still Lifes from a Vanishing City: Essays and Photographs from Yangon, Myanmar.
 Her writing has appeared or is forthcoming in The New York Times, The Washington Post, The Gaurdian, Harper’s, The Atlantic, Pacific Standard, and the New Republic, among others.
 She is the recipient of fellowships and grants including the Howard Foundation Fellowship, awarded by Brown University; the Society for Environmental Journalism Grant; the Metcalf Institute Climate Change Adaptation Fellowship; and the Science in Society Award from the National Association of Science Writers.
 She received her MFA in nonfiction from Southern New Hampshire University, and teaches creative nonfiction at Brown University.